E3 Training Brochure 2025

 Book your place(s) using the Eventbrite links below:

-Each session will cost £250(+VAT) per person, or we have an early bird discount of £180(+VAT) per person if you book before the 13th of January for week one and the 3rd of March for week two.
+Each session will cost £250(+VAT) per person, or we have an early bird discount of £180(+VAT) per person if you book before the 7th of March for week two.

 Full payment will be taken at the time of booking.
 You will receive confirmation of your place(s) from Eventbrite following payment.
 Dial-in details for the session will be sent the working day before the webinar is scheduled to take place.